Bringing a puppy home the first night is a huge and exciting moment for you, the puppy, and the family (that includes other dogs or pets at home).

 Knowing why your puppy is whining is a very important thing to know as it allows you to prevent your puppy from developing bad habits.

-You also want your dog to be down on his energy when he goes in the crate for the night, so you want to have some playing sessions, take him out for a poop and a pee then another playing session and again take him for his final relief just before bedtime.
+You also want your dog to be down on his energy when he goes in the crate for the night, so you want to have some playing sessions, take him out for a potty trip then another playing session and again take him for his final relief just before bedtime.

 Another important tip is to stop giving your dog water two hours before his sleep time so we can reduce the need to go out at night.